-Should you choose Garmin Forerunner 245 or the Vivoactive 4?
+Should you choose the Garmin Forerunner 245 or Vivoactive 4?

 |✔️

-There are some similarities worth noting, like the fact that both models are water-resistant up to 50 meters, both have smartphone notifications (with quick replies for Android users), and both have built-in GPS plus a few other overlapping sensors.
+There are some similarities worth noting as well.
+For example, both models are water-resistant up to 50 meters, offer smartphone notifications (with quick replies for Android users), and have built-in GPS.
+You'll also appreciate that both models provide a quick-release band system.
+When you're feeling like a change, it'll be easy to find Garmin Vivoactive 4 bands as well as Garmin Forerunner 245 bands.

 You'll also have the ability to control your smartphone's music from your watch.
-Previously, you had to pay extra for a music version of the Vivoactive smartwatch.
-Now, music storage is a standard feature on this model.
-However, you still need to shell out more money for a music version of the Forerunner 245.
+With the previous Vivoactive model, you had to pay extra for a musical version of the smartwatch if you wanted onboard storage.
+Fortunately, music storage is a standard feature on the Vivoactive 4.
+However, that's not the case with this Forerunner model.
+So if you want music storage on your watch, you'll need to pay a bit more for the Garmin Forerunner 245 Music.

 Both watches have a Pulse Ox sensor for monitoring your blood oxygen saturation levels.

-Of course, they both track daily activities, like steps taken, calories burned, distance traveled, all-day stress tracking, sleep monitoring, and intensity minutes.
-Both are also compatible with the Garmin Connect mobile app where all your activity data will be stored.
+As you might've guessed, both watches can easily track your daily activities.
+The basics include tracking for steps taken, calories burned, distance traveled, stress levels, sleep patterns, and intensity minutes.
+You'll also be able to use the Garmin Connect app to look at your activity data.
 Both watches have a Pulse Ox sensor for monitoring your blood oxygen saturation levels.
-They also both have the Body Battery energy monitoring feature, which tracks energy levels so you can find ideal times for activity and rest.
+You also get the company's Body Battery energy monitoring feature on both watches.
+This feature will track your energy levels throughout the day to find ideal times for activity and rest.

-Both of these smartwatches come with built-in Incident Detection.
-If you need assistance, your location will be shared with your chosen contacts.
-This feature can be triggered automatically if an incident is detected or manually if you need help.
-Keep in mind that you'll need to have your smartphone on you to use the Incident Detection feature.

-As for the differences, well, there are a few factors that might make or break your decision.
-Many users will be disappointed that you don't have access to Garmin Pay or an altimeter on the Garmin Forerunner 245, especially at this price point.
-It's a running smartwatch through and through, but these features would be a nice bonus.
-You get both on the Vivoactive 4.
-With that said, the Forerunner 245 still brings a lot to the table, even more so if you're a passionate runner and that's your main reason for investing in a smartwatch.
+One way to choose between the Garmin Forerunner 245 and Vivoactive 4 is to determine the most important features to you.
+Some users will be disappointed to learn that you don't have access to Garmin Pay or an altimeter on the Forerunner 245, especially given the price.
+It's a running smartwatch to the core, but these features would be a nice bonus.
+You'll be happy to know that you get these perks on the Vivoactive 4.
+The Forerunner 245 still brings a lot to the table, especially if you're a passionate runner and that's your main reason for investing in a fitness smartwatch.

-Let's get to the good stuff: activity tracking and training status.
+So, what are the benefits of choosing the Garmin Forerunner 245?
+Let's start with activity tracking and training status.
+While the Forerunner 245 has fewer sport modes than the Vivoactive 4, they're still pretty impressive.
+Some of the sports modes include trail running, treadmill, indoor track, indoor and outdoor cycling, pool swimming, yoga and, elliptical.
+Not to mention that when you're training for a run, you'll have access to insightful performance analytics.
+You can review detailed metrics to better determine how effective your training is with training status, training load, and training effect.

 While the Forerunner 245 has fewer sport modes than the Vivoactive 4, they're still impressive.
-Some examples include trail running, treadmill, indoor track, indoor and outdoor cycling, pool swimming, yoga, elliptical, and more.
-Not to mention that when you're training for a run, you'll have access to exclusive performance analytics.
-View detailed metrics for a better look at how effective your training is, including training status, training load, and training effect.

-While the Forerunner 245 has fewer sport modes than the Vivoactive 4, they're still impressive.

 It doesn't stop there.
-When you pair your running watch with a compatible heart rate strap or the compact Running Dynamics Pod, it can also measure cadence, stride length, ground contact time and balance, vertical oscillation, and vertical ratio.
-These metrics are essential for understanding your form and overall progress as you gear up for your next race.
+It can measure even more metrics when you pair your running watch with a compatible heart rate strap or the compact Running Dynamics Pod.
+For example, you'll be able to track your cadence, stride length, ground contact time and balance, vertical oscillation, and vertical ratio.
+These metrics are instrumental in understanding your form and progress as you gear up for your next race.

-So, what does the Vivoactive 4 have that the Forerunner 245 doesn't?
-More sport modes, for one.
-You'll have golf mode, snowboarding, stand up paddleboarding, outdoor rowing, and more.
-These are great extras to have when you're a free spirit who's continually looking for a new adrenaline rush.
-This new watch is available in both a 40mm and 45mm model, so you can pick the size that works for you.
+You're probably wondering why someone might choose the Vivoactive 4 over the Forerunner 245.
+For starters, it offers more sports modes.
+You'll have golf mode, snowboarding, stand-up paddleboarding, outdoor rowing, and more.
+These are some great extras to have if you're an outdoor adventurer who's always looking for a new adrenaline rush.

-The other Vivoactive 4 benefits aren't related to fitness, but they're still nice features to have.
+The Vivoactive 4 offers additional perks that aren't related to fitness.

-The other Vivoactive 4 benefits aren't related to fitness, but they're still attractive features to have.
+The Vivoactive 4 offers additional perks unrelated to fitness, but they're still attractive features to have.
 One of these features is the touchscreen.
-You only get two physical side buttons, but that's really all you need when you have a touchscreen.
-However, some people might argue that a touchscreen could be tricky to use when biking, swimming, or simply when you've got sweaty hands.
+You only get two physical side buttons, but that's all you need when you have a touchscreen.
+However, some people might argue that a touchscreen could be tricky when biking, swimming, or simply when you've got sweaty hands.

-Last but not least, there's Garmin Pay.
-Again, this isn't a fitness-related feature, but if you're paying for a smartwatch, it's a neat addition to the package.
-Not all merchants are going to be compatible with this, but contactless payments are becoming more and more prevalent so you'll be ahead of the game.
-The thought of not having to carry a bulky phone or wallet around when you exercise is appealing, isn't it?
+Last but not least, you'll have contactless payments with Garmin Pay.
+While this isn't a fitness-related feature, it's a nice addition if you're always on the go and don't have your phone or wallet on hand.
+As we mentioned earlier, you get two size options when choosing the Garmin Vivoactive 4.
+It also comes with music storage as a standard feature rather than requiring you to pay more for a model that has it.

-It's easy to see that both of these smartwatches are excellent choices.
-The only way to honestly figure out which one is going to be the best choice for you is to assess your needs.
-Are you always counting down the minutes until your next run?
-Are you preparing for an intense 5K?
-Do you often wish you had a more detailed breakdown of your training status and running dynamics?
-If so, the Forerunner 245 is probably going to be your dream smartwatch come true.
+It's easy to see that these smartwatches are excellent choices for different reasons.
+The best way to determine which one is a good fit is to consider your individual needs.
+Are you always counting down the minutes until your next outdoor run?
+Are you currently training for an intense 5K?
+Do you often find yourself wishing you had a more detailed breakdown of your training status and running dynamics?
+If so, the Forerunner 245 may be the smartwatch you've been dreaming of.

-Alternatively, if you regularly find yourself embarking on new adventures and trying new activities, you might be happier with the Vivoactive 4.
-The extra sport modes, Garmin Pay, music storage, and a touchscreen are all great perks.
+Alternatively, if you usually find yourself embarking on new adventures and trying all kinds of different activities, then you might be happier with the Vivoactive 4.
+The extra sport modes, Garmin Pay, music storage, and a touchscreen are all awesome perks that you won't find on the Garmin Forerunner 245.
 Let's not forget about the altimeter for floors climbed.
 It's also an essential feature for trail running, mountain biking, and hiking.
-If you like to do a bit of everything, this is the smartwatch for you.
+If you like to do a bit of everything, this will likely be the best smartwatch for you.

 Ideal running companion

-Garmin Forerunner 245
+Garmin Forerunner 245 GPS Running Smartwatch

 Run to your heart's content

 If you're a runner, this decision is probably a no-brainer.
-The advanced training support and detailed metrics you need for all of your running needs are available right on this smartwatch.
+The advanced training support and detailed metrics you need for all your running needs are available on the Garmin Forerunner 245.

 Do all the activities you please

 Don't like the idea of being tied down to one specific activity?
-You can do them all with this smartwatch.
+You can do them all with the Garmin Vivoactive 4.
 As a bonus, you'll have a touchscreen, music storage, an altimeter, and Garmin Pay.

 We may earn a commission for purchases using our links.
 Learn more.